-If you'd like to embrace the spirit of Christmas in Vermont this year, here are an insider’s favorite holiday season events and activities from around the state.
+If you'd like to embrace the spirit of Christmas in Vermont this year, check out these top holiday season events and activities from around the state.

-For many folks, the holidays not only represent warmth and the togetherness of family but also stress: much of which can be linked to the pressure to buy gifts.
-As consumerism wanes, and the priorities of family, health, warmth and nourishment hold increasing precedence, many Vermonters and visitors from beyond opt to spend their resources celebrating holiday time together, rather than on a rush of wasteful presents (beyond those with meaning and from Santa, of course).
-Whether you stay at a family home, a vacation rental, an inn or a resort, Christmas and New Year's in Vermont are steeped in tradition and sprinkled with magic.
+For many folks, the holidays not only represent warmth and the togetherness of family but also stress, much of which can be linked to the pressure to buy gifts.
+As consumerism wanes, and the priorities of family, health, warmth, and nourishment hold increasing importance, many Vermonters and visitors from beyond opt to spend their resources celebrating holiday time together, rather than on a pile of wasteful presents (beyond those with meaning and from Santa, of course).
+Whether you stay at a family home, a vacation rental, an inn or a resort, Christmas and New Year's Eve in Vermont are steeped in tradition and sprinkled with magic.

-If you are in Vermont at Christmas time, don't miss a visit to the 19th-century luminescence displayed at Vermont's rural heritage museum.
-Open weekends in December and daily December 28 through January 1, Billings Farm & Museum in Woodstock, Vermont, offers tours of the authentically decorated farmhouse, plus opportunities to make historic ornaments, ride a horse-drawn sleigh or wagon and sled with jack jumpers.
+If you are in Vermont at Christmastime, don't miss a visit to the 19th-century luminescence displayed at Vermont's rural heritage museum.
+Open weekends in December and daily December 21 through January 1, 2019 (excluding Christmas Day), Billings Farm & Museum, a working dairy farm in Woodstock, Vermont, offers tours of the authentically decorated farm manager's house, interactive farm programs, plus opportunities to make historic ornaments and rides aboard a horse-drawn sleigh or wagon (December 26 through January 1 only, conditions permitting).

-When the tinsel starts clogging the vacuum, the recycle bin is overloaded with wrapping paper and the drying balsam needles are sticking to your socks, it is time to explore your New Year's Eve options.
+When the tinsel starts clogging the vacuum, the recycling bin is overloaded with wrapping paper, and the drying balsam needles are sticking to your socks, it is time to explore your New Year's Eve options.
 Vermont has plenty to offer.
-Popular, family-friendly First Night events can be found in Burlington and Saint Johnsbury.
-Ski areas like Jay Peak host big parties.
-And Sugarbush rocks in the new year with a concert by the Detonators.
+A popular, family-friendly First Night North event is held December 31 in Saint Johnsbury, and Burlington will introduce a new citywide celebration of arts and ideas called Highlight to ring in 2020.
+Vermont ski areas like Jay Peak host big parties, as well.